Ashlyn708/CommunityGarden/README.md

    - This page implements Bootstrap framework.
    - To obtain all the data needed, a fetch call is used to be sent to EJS.

--Database
+- Database
    - The index page uses MongoDB to hold the information it receives from the plot forms.
    - The database can be accesed through using the given email as the login

--Emails
+- Emails
    - For the emails to work in both the index page and contact page, the account owner has to turn on less secure app access that can be found in the google account setting under security.
    - They also have confirm google.com/accounts/DisplayUnlockCaptcha .
      Just allow access once and let nodemailer login automatically, it will.

 - Additional information